Expert Disability Housing Advisory Panel

 - Queenslanders with Disability Network.

-Throughout her policy work, Jane has contributed on a broad range of issues to the:
+Throughout her policy work, Jane has made significant contributions to a broad range of initiatives, including:

 - National Disability Insurance Scheme (NDIS) Review (lead)